Your business is unique. With the right field service asset management software, you can configure your assets to meet your exact business needs.

 Structuring customer assets hierarchically provides a more accurate representation of customer assets and their sub-assets, thus making them easier to manage.
 You will always be able to tell which sub-asset belongs to which asset and view its separate service history.

-Another helpful aspect of digital asset management is logging complex assets with more advanced data fields.
-Standard fields available for assets may be items like make, model, description, and serial number.
-If you’re looking to increase your flexibility with how you store asset data, you can take advantage of even more fields, such as the last visited date and who installed it.
+Another helpful aspect of field asset management is logging complex assets with more advanced data fields.
+Standard fields available for assets may include make, model, description, and serial number.
+If you’re looking to increase your flexibility with how you store asset data, you can take advantage of even more fields, such as the last visited date, who installed it, barcodes, photos or many others.

-Commusoft field service asset management software is highly customizable, allowing you to structure customer assets in any hierarchy you wish, with unlimited sub-asset levels.
+Commusoft field asset management software is highly customizable, allowing you to structure customer assets in any hierarchy you wish, with unlimited sub-asset levels.
 Additionally, data fields against assets can be configured to record data in a variety of formats, ensuring all relevant information can be logged against an asset.
+Assets can be linked to jobs and planned maintenance contracts for full integration into your job management system.
 To learn more about asset management and Commusoft, watch a demo.